Weeds are the greatest nightmare for homeowners as they invade your turf and compete with healthy grasses for water, air, and other nutrients.

 The only way to deal with weeds is to employ measures to remove them.
-Otherwise, they will spread quickly and take over your once green and healthy lawn.
+Otherwise, they can spread quickly and take over your once green and healthy lawn.

 Getting rid of weeds isn’t hard, but the task can become quite challenging.
 Unless you’re a botanist, it can be tough to tell the difference between some common weeds and grass.

 There is so much more information about grassy weeds; I shall discuss it in depth in this article.
 But before that, let’s define weeds and grass.

 Weed is a word we use to describe any plant growing where it is not supposed to grow.
 It doesn’t matter whether the plant is useful or not.